Resilient kafka consumption

 Streams

-Stream handling is done using akka stream Flow
+Stream handling is done using the reactor Flux.

-In that stream you can, skip, group etc do whatever you want but at the end you have to provide the offset to commit.
-In order to have a better developer experience, you could use the FlowWithContext
+In that stream you can, skip, group etc do whatever you want but at the end you have to give back the event.

 ResilientKafkaConsumer.createFromFlow(